How To Keep A Garden Hose From Freezing

 ◆ It is best to keep the hose connections open to have free water flow for the garden hose to avoid freezing.

-◆ In very cold weather, it is advisable to run a little water or to soak the hose with water everyday.
+◆ It is advisable to run a little water or to soak the hose with water everyday.

 ◆ Soaking the hose with water will prevent the hose from freezing.